 Strong Public-Private Alliances Benefit Farmers

-ACDI/VOCA is a founding member of the Sustainable Cocoa Enterprise Solutions for Smallholders (SUCCESS) Alliance, which promotes cocoa production and marketing in a way that is economically, environmentally, socially and culturally sustainable.
+ACDI/VOCA is a founding member of the Sustainable Cocoa Enterprise Solutions for Smallholders (SUCCESS) Alliance, which promotes cocoa production and marketing in a way that is economically, environmentally, socially, and culturally sustainable.
 Through engaging and organizing cocoa-growing communities, conducting intensive training in Farming as a Business and post-harvest handling and quality control, and introducing improved planting materials and scientific cultivation practices, the Alliance has improved the livelihoods of hundreds of thousands of smallholder farmers.

-In addition, ACDI/VOCA’s affiliate, Agribusiness Systems International (ASI), was a technical partner in Ghana and Liberia for the Cocoa Livelihoods Program, which is managed by the World Cocoa Foundation and funded by the Bill & Melinda Gates Foundation with additional cash and in-kind contributions from 12 cocoa industry partners.
+In addition, ACDI/VOCA’s affiliate, Agribusiness Systems International (ASI), was a technical partner in Ghana and Liberia for the Cocoa Livelihoods Program, which was managed by the World Cocoa Foundation and funded by the Bill & Melinda Gates Foundation with additional cash and in-kind contributions from 12 cocoa industry partners.

 A Selection of Past Projects

 - Bolivia – Integrated Community Development Fund (ICDF)

 - Indonesia – Agribusiness Marketing and Support Activity (AMARTA) II